 You’re in good hands at Summit Estate.

-Summit Estate’s treatment team can make the difficult recovery process of recovery as comfortable and successful as possible.
+Summit Estate’s treatment team can make the difficult process of recovery as comfortable and successful as possible.
 See below to learn about the members of our clinical, holistic and outreach teams, as well as, medical affiliates and clinical consultants.
 To take a tour of our treatment facilities and meet some of our staff, click here.

 Amy Barton-Cayton, PhD, MFT 25317, Board Certified Professional Counselor, Doctoral Addictions Counselor and Certified Addiction Specialist has been working with individuals, couples, groups and families to resolve an array of ‘dis-ease’ for 30 years.